 And how to treat ingrown hairs after they show up

-When you wax your hair or when you use an epilator, you pull it out from it’s root or follicle.
+When you wax your hair or use an epilator, you pull it out from its root or follicle.
 Sometimes, when the hair regrows, it can regrow inward rather than outward like normal.
 This results in an ingrown hair which can be annoying to deal with.
-So how treat ingrown hairs before they happen?
+So how can we treat ingrown hairs before they happen?